MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/windows-azure-integration-pack.md

 ## System Requirements

 Before you install the Integration Pack for Windows Azure, the following listed software must be installed and configured.
-For more information about installing and configuring Orchestrator and Windows Azure, refer to the respective product documentation.
+For more information about installing and configuring Orchestrator and Windows Azure, see the respective product documentation.

 ::: moniker range="<=sc-orch-2019"
 -   System Center 2016 integration packs require System Center 2016 - Orchestrator